Filtering by: Workshop

 Course Tutors: Sabrina Morreale and Lorenzo Perri, Lemonot studio with Sofie Stilling, from the Royal Danish Academy and Tom Kerr-Bell

-The Mick Lally Theatre, Druid Ln, Galway.
+Based at The Mick Lally Theatre, Druid lane, Galway.

 Interested in how architecture and film shape our sense of belonging?
 Partnering with Copenhagen Architecture Festival, Architecture at the Edge are offering workshops on creative filmmaking and its relationships to architecture.